General One-loop Generating Function by IBP relations: The generating function for denominators

 \subsubsection{Numerical check}

 Here we present the numerical results of the triangle reduction to verify our calculations.
 We choose the same numerical values as \eqref{eq:num 01}.
-The Table \ref{tab:3 to 2-1} and Table \ref{tab:3 to 2-2} lists the comparison between the results calculated using generating functions and those obtained with the Kira program.
+Table \ref{tab:3 to 2-1} and Table \ref{tab:3 to 2-2} list the comparison between the results calculated using generating functions and those obtained with the Kira program.